gianniniluca/Containerize-onos-controller/README.md

 # Containerize onos controller
-The objective of this repository is to containerize the ONOS controller within a Docker environment using a recent Linux distribution, and to demonstrate its functionality through simple applications
+The objective of this repository is to containerize the ONOS controller within a Docker environment using a recent Linux distribution, and to demonstrate its functionality through simple applications.
 All the source code is taken from the original repository:

 - [onos-quancom - By Prof. Alessio Giorgetti](https://github.com/alessiocnit/onos-quancom)